CaiB/ColorChord.NET/README.md

 # Configuration
 Configuration is done through the `config.json` file.
 There is a sample config provided at the root of the repo, but you'll want to customize it to suit your needs.
 Below is a list of supported options:

+- You can choose a different configuration file by running the program with the command line option `config <YourFile.json>`.

 _* indicates an uncertain description.
 I don't fully understand the methodology of some of the visualizers that Charles included in ColorChord, so some of these are guesses.
 Play with the vaules until you get something nice :)_

 ## Sources